Thinking of buying a Leasehold Property? We've put together a guide of useful information you should know

 The law gives you, as the leaseholder a right to extend your lease (subject to you having owned it for two years).
 However, you could extend your lease as soon as you complete on your property if the previous owner serves a Section 42 Notice for you in between exchange and completion.
 Essentially, this allows you to apply for a lease extension immediately rather than waiting 2 years to do so.
 Again, we advise that you discuss this potential option and its legalities with your solicitor.

-When buying leasehold property on a shorter lease i.e. less than 80 years, you may wish to check what the minimum term the lender will agree the financing for.
-Click here to see a list of different lenders criteria.
+When buying leasehold property on a shorter lease i.e. less than 80 years, you may wish to check what the minimum term the lender will agree the financing for as different lenders each have different criteria.

 These are some of the most common terms you will need to know when buying a leasehold flat.